 “After Rabbit and the gang foiled Lydia’s plot to take down London, saving the day.
 But, with Lydia still at large and Her Majesty requesting an audience with Rabbit, Strauss and Mabel for a secret job…anything could happen.”

 Matt Berry commented: ”I’m looking forward to Inspector Rabbit returning back to our screens to fight crime in the past.
 This time he’ll deal with all sorts of unearthly forces, including the Royal Family!
 Victorian London is presently very much where it’s at.”

 Fiona McDermott, Head of Comedy at Channel 4, says: “Year of the Rabbit is one of the most glorious, gutsy and audacious comedies on TV, made by a fantastic cast and crew who relish every detail.
 We’re thrilled to welcome it back.
 Here’s to more absurd capers in the dark underbelly of Victorian London.”

 Season 2 is expected to premiere on Channel 4 later this year.

-Year of the Rabbit is available on DVD on Amazon.
+Year of the Rabbit is available to watch on Amazon Prime.